konstantinosKokos/spindle/README.md

 ## About
-The model presents a new approach to constructive supertagging, based on an explicit graph representation that accounts for both the _intra_-tree interactions between a single supertag and the _inter_-tree interactions between supertag sequences.
+The model presents a new approach to constructive supertagging, based on an explicit graph representation that accounts for both the _intra_-tree interactions between a single supertag and the _inter_-tree interactions between (partially decoded) supertag sequences.
 To account for the disparity between the various modalities in the graph (i.e. entential word order, subword contextualized vectors, tree-sequence order and intra-tree edges) we adopt a